Hunting hours

 Hunting implements

-Handgun: .357 Magnum revolver with .357 Magnum cartridges only, or a revolver .40 caliber or larger.
+Revolver: Legal for use only during the first bear segment.
+Restricted to a .357 caliber Magnum revolver with .357 Magnum cartridges only, or a revolver .40 caliber or larger.

-Muzzleloader: .44 to .775 caliber, fired from the shoulder, using a single projectile.
+Muzzleloader: Allowed during the entire bear season (all three segments).
+Must be .44 – .755 caliber, fired from the shoulder using a single projectile.

 - It is illegal to use dogs for bear hunting.

 - It is illegal to bait bear.
-This includes the use of lure, scents or any other substance as a bear attractant.
+Bait includes the use of lure, scents, or any other substance that may attract a bear (including cover scents).

 Tagging, transporting, and reporting requirements